MicGun/LeLeLe/README.md

 - Electricity Fee
   - Landlords are able to edit the electricity fee of each and send a notifications to tenants after editting is done.
   - Tenants are able to check his electricity fee onlin.
-  - Graphing electricity fee for tenants.
+  - Graphing the electricity fee for tenants.
 - Groups
   - Landlord could create new groups.
   - Landlord could edit his group details including add/ delete the rooms.